barbaraarruda/barbaraarruda/README.md

 - ⚡ Fun fact: ...
 -->

-*My name is barbara, just like barbie's name! i'm just a girl trying to...maybe programming with happiness?
-I'm currently working on artificial intelligence, science information, digital law and innovation management.
+*My name is barbara, just like barbie's name!
 My pronoums are she/her.
 I hope you have a nice day and that i can somehow help you with my codes.
 Stay safe and be happy.*